 Naval Engineering is an application track in both Aerospace and Ocean Engineering.
 Understanding naval missions, capability requirements and the broad scope of engineering applications to naval missions, and developing particular technical application knowledge in elective courses, will provide students with a unique and valuable skillset.
 These skills will enable the student to perform research and work in this field.
-This Track will be available to all Aerospace and Ocean Engineering majors.
+This Track is available to all Aerospace and Ocean Engineering majors.

 |AOE 4264||Principles of Naval Engineering||3|